Aniruddhsinh03/splashWithJavaScriptWebsiteLuaScript/README.md

 ## Extracted data

-This project extracts quotes, combined with the respective author names and tags.
+This project extracts car details.
 The extracted data looks like this sample:

           {